You may not realize it, but when you use energy, you're also using water – lots of it.

 There are many energy options available today, both large- and small-scale, that require significantly less water than thermoelectric power plants.
 Switching to clean and sustainable energy sources like wind and solar power is an important step towards reducing our energy-related water use.

-Gasoline and oil consumption are also closely tied to water use, because oil refining requires large quantities of water.
-For instance, it is estimated that the United States withdraws 1 to 2 billion gallons of water to refine nearly 800 million gallons of petroleum products every day.
+Producing and refining oil also requires lots of water.
+In fact, researchers at the Lawrence Berkeley National Laboratory estimate that the US withdraws 1 to 2 billion gallons of water each day to refine nearly 800 million gallons of petroleum products like gasoline.

-Driving less, carpooling and using public transportation as much as possible are good ways to avoid fossil fuel use and save water.
-Also important is using less energy at home.
-This means doing things like switching to energy-efficient G appliances and light bulbs and turning off electronics when they're not being used.
-Water-efficient appliances also play a critical role: saving water saves energy which further reduces the strain on water resources and, of course, helps in the fight to clean our air and slow climate change.
+Driving less, carpooling and using public transportation are all good ways to reduce fossil fuel use and save water.
+So too is using energy more efficiently at home by switching to energy- (and water-) efficient appliances and light bulbs and turning off electronics when they're not being used.
+Energy- and water-efficient appliances play a critical role because saving water saves energy, which reduces the strain on water resources even further.
+It also helps in the fight to clean our air and slow climate change.

 Small efforts to conserve energy and water really add up, and we each have the power to save.